worktheclock/replit.github.io/tutorials/29-paid-content-site.md

 ### Content creation form

 Before we can fill in the code for content creation, we need to create the web form our admins will use.
-As the form creation code will include a lot of information and functionality and require several special imports, we're going to put it in its own file so we can keep navigable codebase.
+As the form creation code will include a lot of information and functionality and require several special imports, we're going to put it in its own file so we can keep a navigable codebase.
 In your repl's files pane, create `forms.py`.

 ![Create forms.py file](/images/tutorials/29-paid-content-site/forms-py-in-file-pane.png)